For some, cancer is a known threat because they have inherited an increased risk for cancer in their genes—it runs in the family.

 ATM, BARD1, BRCA1, BRCA2, BRIP1, CDH1, CHEK2, EPCAM, MLH1, MSH2, MSH6, NF1, PALB2, PMS2, PTEN, RAD51C, RAD51D, STK11, TP53

-A 21-gene test for hereditary breast and gynecologic cancers; includes genes linked to a higher chance of developing breast, ovarian, uterine, and other cancers.
+Testing for hereditary cancer; includes 39 genes linked to a higher chance of developing breast, ovarian, colorectal, uterine, prostate and/or other cancers.

 Gene List